FihlaTV/ABNDp2/README.md

 #
-## Layout notes
+## Design notes

 - The root ViewGroup is a RelativeLayout parent so the bottom-center reset button and bullseye ImageView may be positioned precisely.
 Layout [is here](https://github.com/devted/ABNDp2/blob/master/app/src/main/res/layout/activity_main.xml).

-- The topmost scorebar uses a nested LinearLayout-->RelativeLayout tree; the LinearLayout has a vertical orientation so a horizontal line can be added below the scorebar; the scorebar uses RelativeLayout view group so the horizontally-centered "# - #" set score may be precicely positioned in the screen's center.
+- The topmost scorebar uses a nested LinearLayout-->RelativeLayout tree; the LinearLayout has a vertical orientation so a horizontal line can be added below the scorebar; the scorebar uses RelativeLayout view group so the horizontally-centered "# - #" set score may be precicely positioned in the view's center.

 - The score buttons are a nested tree of LinearLayouts with horizontal-->vertical nesting; this lets me precisely place two vertical LinearLayouts side-by-side for the scoring buttons, and a vertical View "line" between them.

+- A button_border.xml resource was added to the *drawable* folder with a 1dp width rectangle, to use as a border for the white buttons.